 November 16, 2019: I was two weeks into my new obsession with the Days of our Lives time jump story.
 It was soapy, sudsy awesomeness: Why is Sonny so sad?
 Why is Justin kissing Kayla?
 How did Adrienne die?
 Why is JJ on drugs?
 His girlfriend died?!
 WTF is Xander about?
 WHY IS WILL IN JAIL.
 WHY IS HE CELL MATES WITH THE GUY WHO MURDERED HIM A FEW YEARS AGO.
 Where’d that baby come from?
 What happened to the other baby?
 Kristen’s a nun?
 Why is Ciara a super sleuth?
 He’s the father of the alive baby and doesn’t know it, but she knows?
 Gabi is CEO!

-It was such a blast because it was the perfect distraction from the rest of my life.
+It was such a blast because it was the perfect distraction from the sadness, and the rest of my life.

 Both Alyssa and Freddie narrate the chapter but Freddie’s part got me.
 He talks about his issues with weight with a frankness and vulnerability that is brave and heartfelt.
 His quest for balance after following several “meal lifestyles” (I love this term) really got to me.
 He suggests writing out your goals and a detailed description of the outcome you want.
 Get specific about how to achieve them, and figure out your “why”.